proplot-dev/proplot/docs/why.rst

 ============

 Matplotlib is a wonderful, extremely powerful plotting package used by academics and data scientists far and wide.
-However, certain parts of the API tend to be cumbersome or repetitive for "power users":
+However, certain plotting tasks can be cumbersome or repetitive for "power users":

 * Users who need to make very rich, complex figures.
 * Users who want to finely tune their figure annotations and aesthetics.
 * Users who make plots nearly every day.

-Many of these issues would be difficult to resolve in matplotlib itself owing to design choices, stability and backwards compatibility considerations, or simply matters of priority.
+Many of these issues would be difficult to resolve in matplotlib itself owing to design choices or backwards compatibility considerations.
 As an independent wrapper, ProPlot's core mission is to provide users with a smoother plotting experience.
 Rather than developing an entirely separate API, ProPlot *expands* upon